Compton Cookout

-The Compton Cookout was an off-campus event hosted by several University of California, San Diego (UCSD) students and organized by several fraternities February 15, 2010.
+The Compton Cookout was an off-campus event organized by several fraternities and hosted by several University of California, San Diego (UCSD) students; it was held on February 15, 2010.
 The party, which gained national attention, was intended to mock and ridicule Black History Month.
 Attendees were invited to wear costumes that stereotyped minorities living in ghettos, particularly African Americans.
 The event was widely criticized and was followed by several racially charged chalk graffiti incidents targeting specific ethnic and minority groups, eventually earning Winter Quarter 2010 the dubious nickname of "Black Winter."

 Compton Cookout Party

 On February 15, 2010 several UCSD students, many of whom were members of Greek letter organizations, hosted a racially themed party they dubbed the "Compton Cookout".
 Hosted off campus and intended to mock Black History Month, the party's Facebook event description included instructions for attendees to dress in stereotypical ghetto outfits.
 In the days following the party a representative of the controversial satirical college paper Koala covered the party in a news broadcast, using a racial slur to refer to black UCSD students.
 A noose was also found hanging in UCSD's main library, prompting students to protest the campus's racial environment by occupying the chancellor's office.
 UCSD responded by announcing a new diversity campaign, Not in Our Community, and held a teach-in in the Price Center East Ballroom, as well as carrying out long standing demands presented by the Black Student Union.
 Approximately a month later, a KKK Hood was found on the head of the statue of Dr. Seuss outside of Geisel Library, which Angela Wai-Yin Kong tied into the "tense racial campus climate" following the Compton Cookout.